Using Trader Joe’s popular Miso Ginger Broth, this savory vegan soup is warm, comforting and ready in less than 15 minutes!

-I was fortunate to attend Healthy Kitchens Healthy Lives in beautiful Napa Valley earlier this year.
-While there, I had the opportunity to sample more than 300 delicious plant-based recipes.
+I was fortunate to attend Healthy Kitchens Healthy Lives in beautiful Napa Valley in 2014.
+While there, I had the opportunity to sample a plethora of plant-based recipes.
 Molly Katzen, one of the authors of the cookbooks above was there.
 Her presentation and recipes inspired me to get her latest cookbook: Heart of the Plate.

 The title speaks to my own food philosophy.
 Vegetables are always at the heart of my plate.
 Back then and today.

 This Mushroom Ginger Miso Soup was inspired by her Hot and Sour Tofu Soup.